Getting dental implants is a big deal.

 Fees for consultations, treatments, and dental materials are slightly lower than in Bangkok.

-Because dental clinics in Pattaya may not have the most up-to-date technology, it is still recommended that you get dental implants done in Bangkok if you are looking for modern implant process techniques.
+Because dental clinics in Pattaya may not have the most up-to-date technology, it is normally better to get dental implants in Bangkok.

 Pattaya Smile Dental Clinic